Liam Booth-Smith, Baron Booth-Smith

-Liam David Scott Booth-Smith, Baron Booth-Smith (born 1987), is a British political adviser who served as Downing Street Chief of Staff under Prime Minister Rishi Sunak from October 2022 to July 2024.
-He previously served as Sunak's de facto chief of staff as head of the Joint Economic Unit during his chancellorship.
+Liam David Scott Booth-Smith, Baron Booth-Smith (born 1987), is a British political adviser who was Downing Street Chief of Staff under Prime Minister Rishi Sunak from October 2022 to July 2024.
+He previously was Sunak's de facto chief of staff as head of the Joint Economic Unit during his chancellorship.

 Early life and education

 Liam was born Liam Scott-Smith in 1986 in Stoke-on-Trent and was raised by his mother Lisa, a single parent who lived on a council estate in north Staffordshire, as the eldest of three children.

 Booth-Smith received funding to attend Newcastle-under-Lyme School under the Assisted Places Scheme to help bright students enter elite schools.
 After the scheme was discontinued in 1997, he attended the state-funded Stoke-on-Trent Sixth Form College.
 He read politics and social policy at Loughborough University, where he also played cricket.

 Career

-After a role as the head of communications and research at the public sector consultancy IMPOWER Consulting, Booth-Smith served as chief executive of the think tank Localis between 2016 and 2018, before serving as a special adviser to James Brokenshire as Secretary of State for Housing, Communities and Local Government from 2018 to 2019, where Rishi Sunak was a junior minister.
+After a role as the head of communications and research at the public sector consultancy IMPOWER Consulting, Booth-Smith was chief executive of the think tank Localis between 2016 and 2018, before being as a special adviser to James Brokenshire as Secretary of State for Housing, Communities and Local Government from 2018 to 2019, where Rishi Sunak was a junior minister.
 In July 2019, Booth-Smith became a senior adviser to prime minister Boris Johnson upon his accession as prime minister.
 He had previously worked at the think tank Policy Exchange, specialising in housing policy.

 In February 2020, as head of the Joint Economic Unit between 10 Downing Street and 11 Downing Street, Booth-Smith became the de facto chief of staff to Sunak, who was then Chancellor of the Exchequer, overseeing the Treasury's response to the COVID-19 pandemic in the United Kingdom.
 Booth-Smith gained the nickname "Travolta of the Treasury" for wearing a leather jacket with his shirt buttons undone.

 Booth-Smith led Sunak's leadership campaign during the July–September 2022 Conservative Party leadership election, and again in the subsequent October 2022 Conservative Party leadership election.